abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 heads.
 Others can remember music.
 I was reflecting how easy it is to take those characteristics that are an integral part of each of us and pick them up in a way that makes us think that’s who we are.
-Whether it’s positive qualities or whether it’s negative qualities, we come into the world with these attributes based on past actions and past habitual conditioning.
+Whether it’s positive qualities or negative qualities, we come into the world with these attributes based on past actions and past habitual conditioning.
 Whatever they are, we easily identify with them and believe that’s who we are: *I’m a person who has abilities in construction, carpentry, computers, or whatever our skills are* or, *I’m